 Credits from other standard seminaries are accepted at full value to the extent that they can be articulated into the usual requirements.
 No credit is given on any undergraduate courses completed in college or other institutions below seminary grade.
 In the event any of these courses are clearly duplicate to prescribed courses of the curriculum, permission may be given to substitute other courses to avoid needless duplication.
+A student shall be excused from a course only upon passing satisfactorily an examination in the course.

 Registration Procedure.
 Official registration of courses is required at the beginning of each school year, and students cannot be enrolled in classes without formal registration at the Registrar's office.
+Registration must be completed by the end of the week preceding the beginning of classes.
+New students are required to be present for the opening day of registration.
 For a period of thirty days, change in registration may be made without penalty or censure by proper application to the Registrar.
 Courses begun after thirty days cannot be credited.
 Courses dropped without permission will be automatically recorded as failures.
 For sufficient cause, a course may be dropped at any time after the first thirty days with the written permission of the teacher of the course and the Registrar, provided the student has a passing grade at the time.